 You have a greenhouse, but you’re feeling challenged by how to maximize your interior layout for optimal results.
 Early on, the way to make this happen is with innovative, practical and functional design – by creating a flexible roadmap that expands with you.

 In a greenhouse, the cost of providing the right environment for your plants is the same, whether you are utilizing half of the space with a conventional bench system or whether you are filling the horizontal and vertical spaces with plants.
 Every cubic foot that contains plants means optimal harvest.

-- How about space-age farming with aeroponic, hydroponic systems or growing towers?
+space-age farming with aeroponic, hydroponic systems or growing towers?

 Once you’re satisfied that you’ve addressed a few basic questions, you’ll find that the more organized you are, the more productive you will be.
 Maximizing every bit of your greenhouse growing space year-round will, not only, help you recover your investment, but the pre-planning steps that you take from the very beginning are sure to reward you with a bountiful harvest that your family will enjoy eating – and, that you’ll be proud of.

 Dirt, Gravel, Concrete Flooring and Steps in Between

 This is a personal choice depending on the type of greenhouse, its function and where it’s situated.
 Greenhouses need, not just good, but excellent drainage – so, spending a bit of time on this is wise.